MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-conferencing-configure.md

 3. **Assign numbers to your Audio Conferencing bridge.** You can assign numbers to your Audio Conferencing bridge from the Teams admin center under **Meetings > Conference Bridges > Add**.
 For more information, see [Change the phone numbers on your Audio Conferencing bridge](change-the-phone-numbers-on-your-audio-conferencing-bridge.md).

 >[!NOTE]
->Operator Connect Conferencing numbers can’t be assigned as default numbers of a bridge.
+>You can't assign Operator Connect Conferencing numbers as default numbers of a bridge.
 Once a phone number is assigned to your Audio Conferencing bridge, the number will be listed in the **Find a local number page** included in meeting invites of users in your organization with an Audio Conferencing license or an Operator Connect Conferencing license.
 >
->To route outbound calls via an operator, see the [**Sending outbound calls from Teams meetings via an operator**](#sending-outbound-calls-from-microsoft-teams-meetings-via-an-operator) section further down in this article.
+>To route outbound calls through an operator, see the [**Sending outbound calls from Teams meetings through an operator**](#sending-outbound-calls-from-microsoft-teams-meetings-through-an-operator) section further down in this article.

 ## Change the default phone numbers that are included in the meeting invites of users

  This step is optional.

 The default phone numbers of a user are the ones included in their meeting invites when they schedule a meeting.
-You can update the phone numbers that are included in the meeting invites of users in the Teams Admin Center under **Users > Manage users**.
+You can update the phone numbers included in the meeting invites of users in the Teams Admin Center under **Users > Manage users**.
 To update the phone numbers included in the meeting invites of users, select the user, and select **Edit** in the **Audio Conferencing** section.

-After the changes have been applied, the new default phone numbers will be included in the meeting invites of organizers when they schedule a new meeting.
+After the changes have been applied, meeting invites of organizers will include the new default phone numbers.

-## Sending outbound calls from Microsoft Teams meetings via an operator
+## Sending outbound calls from Microsoft Teams meetings through an operator

-If you have a Microsoft Audio Conferencing Standard subscription, you can configure the Audio Conferencing service to route all or a set of outbound calls from Teams meetings via your operator by setting up an Audio Conferencing Routing policy.
+If you have a Microsoft Audio Conferencing Standard subscription, you can configure the Audio Conferencing service to route all or a set of outbound calls from Teams meetings through your operator by setting up an Audio Conferencing Routing policy.

 >[!NOTE]
 >With an Operator Connect Conferencing license, outbound calls can only go through your operator.

-An Audio Conferencing Routing policy can be applied at a user level, meaning that only the outbound calls from Teams meetings organized by users with the associated policy will be routed by your operator.
-This policy can also be applied at the global level, meaning that outbound calls from Teams meetings organized by all users in your organization will be routed by your operator.
+You can apply Audio Conferencing Routing policies at the user level, meaning that your operator routes only the outbound calls from Teams meetings organized by users with the associated policy.
+You can also apply these policies at the global level, meaning that your operator routes outbound calls from Teams meetings organized by all users in your organization.

-Audio Conferencing Routing policies can only be created using PowerShell.
+Using PowerShell, create your organization's new Audio Conferencing Routing policy.
 To specify an operator as the primary route for outbound calls from Teams meetings, follow the steps below using the PowerShell commands indicated:

 1. [Step 1: Add a new string to the Online PSTN Usage policy](#step-1-add-a-new-string-to-the-online-pstn-usage-policy)
 2. [Step 2: Create a new Online Voice Route policy](#step-2-create-a-new-online-voice-route-policy)